 20. Khan Garden

 A beautiful garden walk filled with tall palm trees where you can find peace and solitude.
-Located along the edge of the Gargar canal just down stream of the Shushtar historical hydraulic system , which is one of the largest man-made water courses in Iran and the world – This is a great free activity in Shushtar – though it can feel like a bit of an adventure in the winter months when the ground get muddy!
+Located along the edge of the Gargar canal just downstream of the Shushtar historical hydraulic system, which is one of the largest human-made watercourses in Iran and the world.

 How To Get To Shushtar Iran